Lyodra: 2022: Collaboration with Calum Scott and "Sang Dewi"

 On 7 November 2022, Lyodra was confirmed to be performing at the Asia Artist Awards (AAA) 2022 by the event's Twitter account.
-Lyodra was the only Indonesian singer to appear at the event.The event will be held on 13 - 14 December 2022 in Japan.
-In December 2022, Lyodra also won the Asia Celebrity Awards category in the music section at the Asia Artist Awards.
+The event was held on 13–14 December 2022 in Japan, where Lyodra won the Asia Celebrity Awards category.
 The award is Lyodra's third international award after Sanremo Junior 2017 and 2021 Mnet Asian Music Awards.

 2023: "Ego" and "Menyesal"

 On February 10, 2023, Lyodra released a single, titled "Ego".
-Later that year, on March 3, she collaborated with Tiara Andini and Ziva Magnolya to release a song titled "Menyesal" which was produced and accompanied by Yovie Widianto in his album project,Yovie & His Friend.
+Later that year, on March 3, she collaborated with Tiara Andini and Ziva Magnolya to release a song titled "Menyesal", produced and accompanied by Yovie Widianto for his album project,Yovie & His Friend.
 "Menyesal" is a remake of the original song with same title from Ressa Herlambang, whose released the original version in 2012.

 2024–present: Melangkah

 On September 26, 2024, Lyodra announced her second studio album, Melangkah, which was released digitally on October 11, 2024.
-It is her first full-length studio album release since 2021's Lyodra.
+It is her first full-length studio album release since Lyodra.

 Artistry

 Influence

 On several occasions, Lyodra has cited Beyoncé, Jessie J, Bruno Mars and Ariana Grande as her musical inspirations.
 In particular, she cites Beyoncé's "Listen" as a song that she often sings, because it has had a "positive influence" on her.
-She has said to have been a fan of Mariah Carey and Christina Aguilera since she was in junior high school.
-Lyodra's vocal range, whistle register, is also similar to Mariah Carey.
-In addition, she was noted to have adopted Beyoncé's hoarse voice in her single "Mengapa Kita Terlanjur Mencinta".
+She has said to have been a fan of Mariah Carey, Céline Dion, Whitney Houston and Christina Aguilera since she was in junior high school.
 She also once said that Agnez Mo was an inspirational figure for her.
-Lyodra is known to be fond of Agnez Mo's works, including "Rindu", "Matahariku", "Karena Ku Sanggup", and "Jera".
 In addition, other singers such as Raisa, Rossa, Judika, Once Mekel, Dua Lipa, and Billie Eilish also indirectly influenced her musical style.